 The deadliness of lung cancer is caused, in part, by its vague symptoms.
-Many lung cancer sufferers assume they have a cold or flu related cough and delay treatment.
-Additionally, by the time symptoms are present, the cancer has often already grown to more advanced stages and is harder to treat.
+Many lung cancer sufferers assume they have a cold or a flu-related cough and delay treatment.
+Additionally, by the time symptoms are present, cancer has often already grown to more advanced stages and is harder to treat.

 Who Gets Lung Cancer?